 - To support self-sufficiency of Georgia’s Opportunity Youth through the development of employability skills

-- To provide employability training & hands on work experience for foster and TANF eligible youth ages 16 and 17 years old
+- To provide employability training & hands on work experience for DFCS youth between the ages of 15 and 18 years old

 - To provide employment resource connections for Georgia’s opportunity youth